lamps-wg/cmcbis/draft-ietf-lamps-rfc5274bis.md

 POP verification MUST support this signature algorithm and MUST support the Encrypted/Decrypted POP controls.

+For backwards compatibility with the previous version of CMC, servers MAY offer the algorithms specified therein, but SHOULD use the CMC requests to identify which certificates should be transitioned to more secure algorithms, if possible.

 ## Controls

 The following table lists the name and level of support required for